 - If you come back before 30 minutes passes, you will prevent auto-pause from occurring

-- Your runtime will never auto-pause if you never close your notebook browser tab and your computer is set to never go to sleep.
+- Your runtime will never pause if you don't close your notebook browser tab and your computer is set to never go to sleep.
 Note that this can be dangerous, as it could incur large and unanticipated costs.

 1.2 What happens after auto-pausing?